henrytran721/craigslist/README.md

  Login

  For the login page, I used Passport.js' LocalStrategy class which searches the database and verifies the username and password (with bcrypt unserialize).
 Once verification has succeeded, the user's info is serialized into a session cookie and deserialized to be stored in the user's browser.
+I also set the session parameter `maxAge` to 3600000 so that the session will expire in 1 hour and prevent users from having to sign back in every couple of minutes.

  ## Admin and General User Status